Fort Picklecombe ~ Rame Peninsular, South East Cornwall.

 Since the 1970’s the fort has been a residential complex but it has a long history dating back 150 years.

 Fort Picklecombe is part of a chain of defensive forts constructed around the coast of Britain during the Victorian period.
 The Prime Minister of the day was Lord Palmerston and he commissioned these fortifications after concerns about the French Navy and the possibility of a large scale invasion from across the sea.
 After a detailed report from the Commissioners it was concluded that just over £3,000,000 would be set aside to fortify the Plymouth area alone in order to protect the Naval base at Devonport.
 Out of a total budget of almost £12,000,000 for all the fortifications around the British coastline, Plymouth had the lions share.
 There had been a defensive ‘battery’ here since 1800 and this had been rebuilt in 1860.
 Palmerston’s granite faced fort we see today was built between 1864 and 1871.
 At that time Palmerston was heavily criticized for having these fortifications constructed.
-By the time they had been completed the threat of war had passed and also gun technology became out-dated and obsolete making them the most costly fixed defence scheme in peacetime Britian.
+By the time they had been completed the threat of war had passed and also with the advancement of gun technology these fortifications became out-dated and obsolete making them the most costly fixed defence scheme in peacetime Britain.
 As a consequence these fortifications became known as ‘The Palmerston’s Follies’.
 A ‘folly’ is a costly ornamented building or structure with no practical value.

 Perched up high in an elevated position behind the main fort complex is a grand building called the Officer’s Mess and this was built in 1848.
 Both fort and Officers’ Mess are Grade II listed.